God Eater: Aragami

 First reported sometime in the year 2050, the Aragami is a race of mysterious beasts that had consumed a majority of the Earth's resources and pushed mankind to the brink of extinction.
 Made of hundreds of thousands of "Oracle Cells", the Aragami can consume any given object/organism, as well as any smaller Aragami, and take on its attributes, allowing any individual Aragami to "evolve" beyond its evolutionary chain.
 In addition there are newer evolved species of Aragami starting to resemble humans.

 Impervious to any modern firearms, as well as any form of weaponized energy, the God Arc is the only weapon capable of "cutting through" an Aragami's "core", effectively killing it.

 God Arc

-Known as Jinki (神機, Jinki) in the Japanese release, the God Arc is a series of biomechanical weapons created by Fenrir as a means to combat the Aragami.
+Known as Jinki (神機, Jinki) in the Japanese release, the God Arcs are a series of biomechanical weapons created by Fenrir as a means to combat the Aragami.
 Usually looks like a mix between a sword, a gun, a shield and a mass of black Aragami flesh, each of these God Arcs are controlled by an artificial Aragami core embedded near the grip area, allowing the God Eaters to control these weapons to their fullest extent.
 In other words, every God Arc is a man-made Aragami that can be controlled by humans.

 In the early installment of the games, they are two types of God Arcs: the "Old-type", in which a God Arc is designed for either close-quarter combat or long-ranged combat; and the "New-Type", which can freely switch between forms.

 So far, the God Arc has five known forms: